 I will outline two methods for cooking white long grain rice.
 For both you want to measure out around 2 oz or 60 grams per person, and twice that amount of water.

-Ensure you wash brown rice carefully before cooking, to remove the debris.
-You water will likely end up cloudy after the first wash, so continue until it runs clear.
+Ensure you wash brown rice carefully before cooking to remove the debris.
+Your water will probably end up cloudy after the first wash, so continue until it runs clear.

-Whichever way you cook it, rice makes a useful addition to a gluten free diet and can stand in for carbs that are off the menu, such as pasta, coucous or bulgar wheat.
+Whichever way you cook it, rice makes a useful addition to a gluten free diet and can stand in for carbs that are off the menu, such as pasta, couscous or bulgar wheat.

 It can also be ground into rice flour and used for baking.